MaikroX/MaikroX/README.md

 Hi, I’m @MaikroX
-I’m Front End Javascript & Angular developer.
+Front End Javascript & Angular developer.

 <!---
 MaikroX/MaikroX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.